mikesilvasdv/mikesilvasdv/README.md

 -
 - -👋 Hello there!
 I’m Maik, Welcome to my GitHub!
 -
-- 👀 I’m really like Front-end and i will be a Fullstack developer.
+- 👀 I really like Front-end and i will be a Fullstack developer.
 -
 - 🌱 I’m currently learning logic programming with JavaScript, i have some experience with HTML, CSS and a little bit of Python.
 - I love learn new things by doing it and i'm excited to learn more and more!